iamkirankumaryadav/Library/SQL/SQL.md

 - Two or more Computing Process Executing at the Same Time.

 ### Connection
-- The Means of Communication between a Client and a Server.
+- The Means of Communication between a `Client` and a `Server`.

 ### Deadlock
-- A State in which Resource is Occupied by Two or More Process Process is Requesting for Resource which is already occupied by some other Process.
+- A State in which Resource is Occupied by Two or More Process
+- Process is Requesting for Resource which is already occupied by some other Process.

 ### View
-- Logical Representation of One or More Tables.
+- Logical Representation of One or More `Tables`.

 ### Geospatial Data Type
 - Data Types which are Specificially Optimized for Storage of Geographic Coordinate based Data.

 ### Hash
 - An Indexing Method provided for Fast Retrieval.

-### Inner Join
-- Join between Two Tables where only the Rows with Matching Foreign and Primary Key Values are returned.

 ### Join
 - An Operation in which Rows of 1 Table are related to Rows of another through Common Column Value.